-There were no terminations, retirement or post-employment benefits granted to Directors and key management personnel other than the standard contractual notice period termination payment in lieu of service for FY2019.
+There were no terminations, retirement or post-employment benefits granted to Directors and key management personnel other than the standard contractual notice period termination payment in lieu of service for FY2020.

-Immediate Family Member of Directors or CEO
+Immediate Family Members of Directors or CEO

-There are two employees of the Group who are immediate family members of the Company's Executive Directors.
-The remuneration of Mr. Ang Jun Long, son of Mr. Ang Yu Seng and Ms. Ang Ru Mei, Renne, daughter of Mr. Ang Yew Chye did not exceed S\$100,000 in the financial year ended 30 June 2019.
+There are two employees of the Group who are immediate family members of the Company's Executive Directors, Mr. Ang Jun Long, son of Mr. Ang Yu Seng and Ms. Ang Ru Mei, Renne, daughter of Mr. Ang Yew Chye.
 The basis for determining the compensation of our related employees is the same as the basis of determining the compensation of other unrelated employees.

-Details of remuneration paid to the immediate family member of Directors or CEO for the financial year ended 30 June 2019 are set out below:
+Details of remuneration paid to the immediate family members of Directors or CEO for the financial year ended 30 June 2020 are set out below:

-Allowances and

-Name of Immediate Family Member Salary Bonus Other Benefits Total
+Name of Immediate Family Member Salary Bonus Allowances and Other Benefits Total

 % % % %

+\$\$100,000 to below \$\$250,000

+Mr. Ang Jun Long 75 7 18 100

 S\$50,000 to below S\$100,000

-Mr. Ang Jun Long 75 6 19 100

-Ms. Ang Ru Mei, Renne 92 8 100
+Ms. Ang Ru Mei, Renne 92 8 - 100

-Save for the above disclosure, the Company does not have any employee who is an immediate family member of a Director or CEO whose remuneration in the financial year ended 30 June 2019 exceeded \$\$100,000.
+Save for the above disclosure, the Company does not have any employee who is an immediate family member of a Director or CEO in the financial year ended 30 June 2020.